thebrumby/HotWalletClaimer/README.md

 Inspired by https://github.com/vannszs/HotWalletBot.git

-# Security Considerations for this HotWalletBot Usage
+# Security Considerations for HotWalletClaimer Usage

 The HotWalletBot allows users to automate interactions with the "Claim Hot" game.
 This tool offers the option to enter your seed phrases each time, or the convenience of storing your seed phrases through a seeds.txt file.